-S: Well… there are loads I won’t mention but here’s one!
+S: Well… there are loads I won’t mention, but here’s one.
 There was one time when myself and the other musicians were in our hotel, coming down in the lift.
-As we got to the bottom there was a girl wheeling a huge suitcase.
+As we got to the bottom, we saw a girl wheeling around a huge suitcase.
 The hotel security decided to stop her and ask which room she was going to, and to see inside the suitcase.
 They opened it up and her friend was inside.
 They were trying to pretend they were staying in the hotel, to try and get to the floor where the boys were.
 She just spilled out on the floor.

-V: Wow… That’s really, really wild!
-Do you remember any other stories like that?
+V: Wow… that’s really, really wild!
+Go on… do you remember any other stories like that?

 S: The trouble is my memory is so bad.. it’s funny when I talk to other people on the tour and they’re saying “do you remember that time this happened?” and I had totally forgotten about it.

-V: This is the trouble, when you’re moving around so much you really can forget where you are.
-It sounds ridiculous and cliché but it’s really what happens.
-That’s why I called this blog ‘where are we again?’
+V: This is the trouble — when you’re moving around so much you really can forget where you are.
+It sounds ridiculous and cliché, but it’s what happens.
+That’s why I called this blog ‘Where Are We Again?!’

 S: Yeah, there have definitely been times I have been on the phone to my wife and she asks where I am and my answer has been, ‘I couldn’t even tell you what country I’m in right now.’
-It sounds dumb but genuinely you’re not sure.
-One time we got out of the bus to go get a McDonalds or something and we were really not sure what currency we were meant to use.
+It sounds dumb but genuinely, you’re not sure.
+One time we got out of the bus to go get a McDonalds or something and we weren’t sure what currency we were meant to use.

 V: Yeah, especially if you go to sleep on the bus somewhere, you could wake up somewhere else.
 In America, my way of figuring out at least what state you’re in, is looking at what the state number plate is on the majority of cars.

 S: I remember especially in 2013 when we were in a lot of arenas, the bus drives straight into the arena.
 You wake up inside, with literally no idea what city you’re in.
 Each day is like the previous, and it becomes a bit of a blur.
-As a fan, going to see an artist like Prince at the O2 would be really memorable day, but for everyone on stage and in the crew it’s day 51 of 200 on the road.
+As a fan, you remember a show completely.
+Going to see an artist like Prince at the O2 would be really memorable day, but for everyone on-stage and in the crew, it’s day 51 of 200 on the road.
 Each day is special, but it’s a different experience as a fan and as a musician.